arangodb/docs-hugo/site/content/3.11/components/tools/arangodump/maskings.md

 menuTitle: Maskings
 weight: 15
 description: >-
-  This feature allows you to define how sensitive data shall be dumped.
+  `arangodump` supports obfuscating and redacting information when dumping, to allow you sharing dumps without sensitive data with third parties
 archetype: default
 ---
-`--maskings path-of-config`

-This feature allows you to define how sensitive data shall be dumped.
+The masking feature allows you to define how sensitive data shall be dumped.
 It is possible to exclude collections entirely, limit the dump to the structural information of a collection (name, indexes, sharding etc.) or to obfuscate certain fields for a dump.

+You can make use of the feature by specifying a configuration file using the `--maskings` startup option when invoking `arangodump`.

 A JSON configuration file is used to define which collections and fields to mask and how.
 The general structure of the configuration file looks like this:

 ```js
 {